 So what if I have my masters, I still have to work in the field, picking cotton 9 o 5

-Paying for my white boss’s bratty kids, his wife and his mistresses lifestyle,
+Paying for my White boss’s bratty kids, his wife and his mistresses lifestyles,

-Come home to a shack that my Mama broke her back for, to just die so I can live
+Come home to a shack that broke my Mama’s back for her to just die so I can live

 Please don’t ask me to forgive!
 I cannot forgive as my ancestors have given enough